hybtli/Socket-Programming-C/README.md

-Sure, I'll help you create a README file for your client and server code.
-Please keep in mind that the following README is a basic template, and you might want to customize it further based on your project's specific requirements and features.

----

 # Client-Server Communication with Rock-Paper-Scissors Game

 This repository contains C code for a simple client-server communication system along with an implementation of a rock-paper-scissors game.
 The system supports basic chatting, file transfer, and interactive gameplay.